Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 Having stomach issues?
 A headache that won’t go away?
 A rash that concerns you?
-These are the types of things you may see a primary care doctor about.
-You would schedule a visit, then go to the office and spend 10-20 minutes talking with the doctor about your concerns.
-Your doctor may decide to have you try a certain medicine, give you medical advice, or send you for a test.
+These are the types of issues you may see a primary care doctor about.
+But to do so, you have to schedule a visit and go to the office.
+A hands-on exam may not be necessary.
+Instead, your doctor may simply offer helpful medical advice, prescribe a medicine or send you for a test.

-Your doctor may decide visits like these that don’t call for a hands-on exam can be done in a virtual visit setting.
-A virtual visit is also a good opportunity to talk to the doctor about what to do if you are experiencing depression, anxiety or other mental health issues.
+This is the type of visit that can often be handled just as well with a virtual visit.
+A virtual visit is also a good opportunity to talk to with your doctor if you are experiencing depression, anxiety or other mental health issues.

 Some primary care doctors, pediatricians and women’s health providers may also choose to do annual exams using virtual visits.
 These visits play a big role in catching small health problems before they become big ones.